March 22, 2012

 The theme of the year-long partnership is clean energy, and between Feb.
 7 and March 24, as part of FTN’s Forums-to-Action (F2A) program, students across the country will host Clean Energy Forums to drive solution-oriented clean energy collaborations between their campuses and communities.

-Daniel Huber, associate professor of biology and chairman of the Faculty Sustainability Committee
+Daniel Huber, associate professor of biology and chairman of the

 , said he was interested in the partnership because he envisions sustainability becoming a part of the University culture.

 “The students are the largest part of our community, and so one of the ways that I hope to develop this culture is in a grass roots way by empowering them,” said Huber.
 “Focus the Nation is also a terrific leadership development program, so it seemed like a great way to develop future leaders of society within our University community.”